OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/ssh-deployments.md

 - All packages are deployed to a relative location at `$HOME/.octopus/Applications/#{instance}/#{environment}/#{package}/#{version}`.
 - When Calamari is copied across by a deployment it is extracted to `$HOME/.octopus/#{instance}/Calamari/#{version}`.

 By making all paths relative to the user's home directory, you can then theoretically use the same physical machine with multiple user accounts acting as separate targets.
-The Octopus server can then treat each machine\user as a separate SSH endpoint which will update Calamari and deploy independently of each other.
+The Octopus Server can then treat each machine\user as a separate SSH endpoint which will update Calamari and deploy independently of each other.

 ## Transport